The Kiwi Way Tour

 Day 4: Coromandel to Rotorua

 Travel south along the Pacific Coast Highway through beachside towns of Whangamatā and Tauranga in the Bay of Plenty before heading inland to stop at Okere Falls for a bush walk and scenic lookouts.
 Rotorua is the centre of New Zealand’s geothermal activity and Māori heritage.
 No visit to Rotorua would be complete without including Te Puia, not only an active geothermal site, but the nation’s centre for indigenous arts and crafts and a Kiwi conservation project.
-At Te Puia you will be welcomed by a private guide for your visit.

 Day 5: Rotorua